Before you begin,

 - Install Oracle Java SE Development Kit (JDK) version 1.8.* and set the JAVA_HOME environment variable.

-- Select and download the relevant EI tooling ZIP file based on your operating system from here and then extract the ZIP file.
+- Select and download the relevant WSO2 Integration Studio ZIP file based on your operating system from here and then extract the ZIP file.

 The path to this folder will be referred to as